SCHOOL FUNDING LOTTERY (1)

 But what actually is it, this stuff called happiness?
 This is the million dollar question.
 If we can get young people to engage in some serious discussion about what it means to be happy, and how there is probably more to this than having a million dollars, we can show them some pathways they may otherwise be unaware of.
 We can also help them on their journeys by suggesting strategies which lead to happy choices and strategies which help them cope with unhappy circumstances.

 What does this amount to in practice?
 Some teaching of social and emotional awareness, certainly, and rather more philosophy in the classroom, which will be a bonus as there is too little at present.
 But more than this the whole area of happiness and well-being should be seen as an opportunity for teachers to put over some strong messages as well as initiate some interesting discussions.
-To do some preaching as well as teaching, and do it without apology.
+To do some preaching as well as teaching and do it without apology.

 They should be happy to proclaim some of the great truths about happiness.
 That it is about loving and being loved, giving as well as receiving, valuing others as well as being valued; that it is about fulfilment, contentment and having a sense of purpose; that it is more than pleasure and instant gratification, and more than accumulating possessions, novel experiences or celebrity status.

-If teachers can do this effectively they will be giving their pupils the most valuable lessons on the curriculum and no one should be unhappy about that.
+If teachers can do this effectively, they will be giving their pupils the most valuable lessons on the curriculum, and no one should be unhappy about that.

 SCHOOL FUNDING